SPECIAL DAYS &

 Now Western Australia Day.
-Wide range of information including a Primary School Teacher’s Education Toolkit.
+A wide range of information including a Primary School Teacher’s Education Toolkit.

 April Fool’s Day

 Examples and history from the Museum of Hoaxes.
 Also try their page on The Top 100 April Fool’s Day Hoaxes of All Time for some fascinating examples of these [including at least one Australian hoax].

 A range of both general, as well as “interesting”, facts.

-‘History; Celebrations in other countries; One-time celebrations; Incidents during Bastille Day; References; Other links’.
+‘History; Bastille Day Celebrations in other countries; One-time celebrations; Incidents during Bastille Day; References; Other links’.

 Chinese New Year